jessika8/reactCardsButton/README.md

 # reactCards
-A simple project that displays three cards with the same information but when you press the button it will change the picture.
+A simple project that displays four cards with different information

 ## Motivation
-Learning how to use react.
-A simple introduction of how to create a component and how to change the picture with a button click
+I was learning how to work with react.
+A simple introduction of how to create a component and make it display different information

 ## What have I achieved so far?
-* Three cards that display the same information
+* Four cards are displaying different picture and information
-* When clicking the button, it changes the picture

 ## How can I make the project better?
-* Cards could display different information
-* When clicking the button, every card will have a different picture
 * Create more cards
 * Add more information
 * Make it as a full-stack project (cards could display information from different APIs)